zachpoblete/MouseToys/README.md

 ![cueball](https://github.com/user-attachments/assets/ce6a629f-bac2-4a87-80c5-a8bf4e34033b)

-What if you could do the most common keyboard shortcuts from just your mouse?
+What if you could do the most common keyboard shortcuts from just your mouse? (without moving it!)

 ## 💻 How to use